 In the case of microloan provider Accion, microloans also open you up to one-of-a-kind, customizable loan repayment terms.
 When you choose Accion for your microloan, you and the company will work together to craft unique loan terms that work for you.
 Learn more in our Accion microloan review.

 Invoice financing works as an advance against any unpaid invoices your business may have.
-Invoices are submitted to the lender, and the company provides you with the amounts of each invoice minus any interest fees.
+Invoices are submitted to the lender, and the company provides you with the amount of each invoice minus any interest fees.
 These loans are short term and usually paid off within three months after invoices are paid by clients.

 When accepting a loan, you need to be sure you will make payments on time.
 Never take on debt that you can’t service.
 However, it’s also important to be sure you’re getting a fair deal.
-Just because a lender is extending funding to your business doesn’t mean they’re doing so on fair terms.
+Just because a lender is extending funding to your business doesn’t mean it’s doing so on fair terms.
 There is more to a loan than paying the monthly installments.
 You should closely review any loan agreement before you sign it.

-Max Freedman contributed to the writing and reporting in this article.
+Sean Peek and Max Freedman contributed to this article.
 Source interviews were conducted for a previous version of this article.